 Where to perform Griha Pravesh Puja?

 After breaking the coconut, the owner of the new house along with the family members carries an image of the deity and enters the kitchen.
 Water is sprinkled in all rooms.

-Cost of performing Griha Pravesh Puja
+What is the cost of performing Griha Pravesh Puja?